June 6, 2016

 We went down to the coffee shop across the street.
 He sat in the large windowsill overlooking Spring Street.
 I ordered a green tea for me and a large ice coffee–plenty of milk–plus a chocolate croissant for him.
 I brought over the pot of honey and poured until he said stop–about a tablespoon.

 He asked me to sit at the chair close to him, so it would be easier for me to hear him.
 I opened the computer and we began, but he soon stopped, saying he was distracted.
 He wanted to look out the window.
 So I just decided to let him finish his drink and pastry.

 As he sat on the large wooden window seat, leaning back with his bare limbs on the bench, he scratched and picked at the dry skin on his legs and feet.
 I noticed he was leaving a dust of skin peels on the bench.
 It could have looked like spilled sugar to the poor barista having to clean it later.

-Then, he remarked, “I forgot to bring a bottle.”
+“I forgot to bring a bottle.” he remarked.

 “What do you mean,” I asked.

 “Because this place does not have a toilet, I piss in a bottle while no one is looking.”